 4. Required notices and declarations

-Employees who are entitled to and intending to take SPL must give their line manager notification of their entitlement and intention to take to SPL, at least eight weeks before they can take any period of SPL by completing one or more of the application forms set out below, sending a copy of these to your HR Advisor.
-The line manager should sign and send the original copies of these forms to their HR Advisor.
+Employees who are entitled to and intending to take SPL must give their line manager notification of their entitlement and intention to take it.
+This must be done at least eight weeks before you can take any period of SPL.
+You'll need to complete one or more of the application forms on this page, sending a copy of these to your HR Advisor.
+Your line manager should sign and send the original copies of these forms to their HR Advisor.

-You must give the University at least eight weeks’ written notice to end your or your partner’s maternity/adoption leave before you or your partner* can take SPL.
-To do this you must complete the Application Form for SPL and pass it to your line manager for authorisation and signature.
-Keep a copy of the completed signed form and give a copy to your line manager and forward the original to your HR Advisor so that these are received at least eight weeks’ before the start of the first period of SPL.
+You must give at least eight weeks’ written notice to end your or your partner’s maternity or adoption leave before you or your partner can take SPL.
+To do this. you must complete the Application Form for SPL and pass it to your line manager for authorisation and signature.
+Keep a copy of the completed signed form and give a copy to your line manager.
+Forward the original to your HR Advisor so that these are received at least eight weeks’ before the start of the first period of SPL.

-You must provide written notice of entitlement and of your intention to take SPL at least eight weeks before the start of the first period of SPL to be taken by completing the following:
+You must provide written notice of entitlement and of your intention to take SPL at least eight weeks before the start of the first period of SPL by completing the following:

-If you are the mother/adoptive parent - the Application Form for SPL or
+if you are the mother or adoptive parent − the Application Form for SPL, or

-The appropriate form must be given to your line manager for authorisation and signature, keep a copy, give a copy to your line manager and then forward the original to your HR Advisor so that so that these are received at least eight weeks’ before the start of the first period of SPL.
+The appropriate form must be given to your line manager for authorisation and signature.
+Keep a copy, give a copy to your line manager and then forward the original to your HR Advisor so that so these are received at least eight weeks’ before the start of the first period of SPL.

 You must set out the start and end dates of each period of shared parental leave you are requesting and follow the guidance set out under Section 9.